serge-svg/java-lambdas-and-streams/lambdas/lambdas5-genericInterface/README.md

-# java-lambdas5
+# Generic interfaces

-Module - lambdas5:
--This module provides examples of how generic interfaces can be used.
+* This module provides examples of how generic interfaces can be used.